 A sense of urgency around work may lead you to try tackling multiple things at once, often without a break.
 You may also be prone to criticizing yourself, especially if you had to leave something undone or feel you didn’t do a good job.

-A type B personality is the counterpart to a type A personality.
-It’s important to keep in mind that these types reflect more of a spectrum.
+A type B personality offers a counterpart to a type A personality, but keep in mind that these types reflect more of a spectrum.
 Most people fall somewhere between the two extremes.

 People with a type B personality tend to be more laidback.
 Others might describe people with this personality as being relaxed or easygoing.